 Education (Child)

-What is your child’s current grade, school, and teacher?
+Where does your child go to school?
+What grade is he/she in?
+Who is his/her teacher?

 Talk about your child’s strengths and challenges in the school environment (including academic, social and extra-curricular)

 Does your child have an Independent Education Plan (IEP) or a 504 Plan for social and emotional support?